chettrick/stm32cubef4/Projects/STM32446E_EVAL/Examples/DMA/DMA_FIFOMode/readme.txt

 @par Example Description

-This example provides a description of how to use a DMA stream to transfer a word data buffer from FLASH memory to embedded SRAM memory with FIFO mode enabled through the STM32F4xx HAL API.
+This example provides a description of how to use a DMA channel to transfer a word data buffer from FLASH memory to embedded SRAM memory with FIFO mode enabled through the STM32F4xx HAL API.